26 Things You Should Avoid Wearing On A Plane

 Advertisement

-As you start planning an upcoming trip that will require a flight on an airplane, one of the things you should start considering is what your clothing items are made out of.
+As you start planning a trip that will require a flight, you should consider what your clothing items are made out of.
 While it's true that nearly all fabrics are capable of burning once catching on fire, some materials melt easier than others.
 According to USA Today, when exposed to "high heat," synthetic fibers can melt "against your body, burning and blistering skin, while natural fibers turn to ash."

 Advertisement